Editor’s Note: The student’s name has been changed to the initials C.W. per the student’s request to remain partially anonymous.

-On Oct.
-5, 2017, a student at the University of Colorado Boulder, who wishes to be referred to by the initials C.W., was sexually assaulted on CU campus.
-The accused, who assaulted C.W. while walking her from his home to her residence hall, is a former fraternity member and student at CU.
-After her assault, C.W. pursued a Title IX investigation through CU’s Office of Institutional Equity and Compliance (OEIC) as well as used resources provided by the Office of Victim Assistance (OVA).
+As she walked back to her residence hall on the night of Oct.
+5, 2017, C.W. was sexually assaulted on the University of Colorado Boulder campus by a former fraternity member.
+After her assault, C.W., a CU student, pursued a Title IX investigation through CU’s Office of Institutional Equity and Compliance (OEIC) as well as used resources provided by the Office of Victim Assistance (OVA).
 The student was critical of both departments in the handling of her case.

 “My initial assumption was that [OVA] had my best interest in mind,” C.W. said.
 “OIEC ended up botching some of my reporting procedures and my victim advocate didn’t inform me about a lot of resources that were available.”

 The student said that in the month of February following her assault, she was told that the final report regarding her case would be released.
 Within days of being told, the accused student submitted other information that C.W. was unable to access.
 According to the student, this information was submitted after the deadline for the final report, yet this information was subsequently included in the final report without the student’s knowledge.

 When asked if she felt supported by OVA during the Title IX process, C.W. said that the office was limited by the university.

 “I think [her advisor] and the office tried their best,” C.W. said.
 “I think they just don’t necessarily have all the resources and the ability to help as much as they can.”

 The student called for more transparency within the process as well as better information on what resources are available for victims.
 She also pointed to better communication as a way to improve the process.
 Specifically, the student talked about the conflict between CU Boulder Police Department and CU within her case.